-- Number of subjects: 1 - Select Coregister alone - Modality of first target image: T1 MRI (as it is an anatomical; see later) - Modality of first object image: EPI (as it is a functional; Select if echo-planar or spiral) - Select Target image: select a.img This is the image the others will be coregistered to; we choose a.img as the AC is correct for sure on this image - Select Object image: select f001.img (this is the image that will be coregistered to the a.img) - Select Other images: select f002.img to last f.img This will coregister these other images to a.img; note to select f002.img to f099.img, you have to expand the first summary of files f0.img and select each image separately; then press reset to get back to a summary view and select other summaries, e.g., f1.img etc. - Segmented images will be displayed (and written in a spm99.ps file created in PWD)
+- Number of subjects: 1 - Which Option?
+Coregister only, Reslice only, Coregister and Reslice?
+Coregister only Unnecessary reslicing should be avoided where possible as this leads to a loss of spatial resolution.
+By choosing Coregister only, all f.img files will be realigned by creating .mat files that contain realignment transformations.
+These will be later applied to the corresponding f.img files at the normalization stage. - Select Target image: select a.img This is the image the others will be coregistered to; we choose a.img as the AC is correct for sure on this image - Select Source image: select f001.img (this is the image that will be coregistered to the a.img) - Select Other images: select f002.img to last f.img

+This will coregister these other images to a.img; note to select f002.img to f099.img, you have to expand the first summary of files f0.img and select each image separately; then press reset to get back to a summary view and select other summaries, e.g., f1.img etc.

+• Written to spm2.ps file created in PWD